mgascoyne/symfony5-skeleton/README.md

 ## Prerequisites

-Developers should use Linux or MacOS as development system.
-Windows users could have several problems.
-The Docker scripts only supports Linux and MacOS.
+The preferred OS for development is Linux or MacOS with installed Docker as development system.
+You can also use Virtualbox and Vagrant.
+Then you must have Virtualbox >= 5.2 and Vagrant installed on your development machine.

+If you're working on Windows you must use the Virtualbox / Vagrant variant.

-The following software products are needed:
+The following software products are needed for the Docker variant:

 + [Docker](https://docker.com) with Docker Compose (on MacOS use Docker Desktop [2.1.0.5](https://download.docker.com/mac/stable/40693/Docker.dmg), later versions